numpy/numpy-tutorials/content/tutorial-deep-learning-on-mnist.md

 for sample, ax in zip(rng.choice(x_train, size=num_examples, replace=False), axes):
     ax.imshow(sample.reshape(28, 28), cmap='gray')
 ```

+_Above are five images taken from the MNIST training set.
+Hand-drawn
+Arabic numerals 3, 8, 9, 6, and 5._

 > **Note:** You can also visualize a sample image as an array by printing `x_train[59999]`.
 Here, `59999` is your 60,000th training image sample (`0` would be your first).
 Your output will be quite long and should contain an array of 8-bit integers:
 >